Syriac language: Verbs

 Most Syriac verbs are built on triliteral roots as well.
 Finite verbs carry person, gender (except in the first person) and number, as well as tense and conjugation.
 The non-finite verb forms are the infinitive and the active and passive participles.

 Syriac has only two true morphological tenses: perfect and imperfect.
 Whereas these tenses were originally aspectual in Aramaic, they have become a truly temporal past and future tenses respectively.
 The present tense is usually marked with the participle followed by the subject pronoun.
-However, such pronouns are usually omitted in the case of the third person.
+Such pronouns are usually omitted in the case of the third person.
 This use of the participle to mark the present tense is the most common of a number of compound tenses that can be used to express varying senses of tense and aspect.

 Syriac also employs derived verb stems such as are present in other Semitic languages.
 These are regular modifications of the verb's root to express other changes in meaning.
 The first stem is the ground state, or Pəʿal (this name models the shape of the root) form of the verb, which carries the usual meaning of the word.
 The next is the intensive stem, or Paʿʿel, form of the verb, which usually carries an intensified meaning.
 The third is the extensive stem, or ʾAp̄ʿel, form of the verb, which is often causative in meaning.
 Each of these stems has its parallel passive conjugation: the ʾEṯpəʿel, ʾEṯpaʿʿal and ʾEttap̄ʿal respectively.
 To these six cardinal stems are added a few irregular stems, like the Šap̄ʿel and ʾEštap̄ʿal, which generally have an extensive meaning.

 The basic G-stem or "Peal" conjugation of "to write" in the perfect and imperfect is as follows: